Strategic Development Areas (SDAs)

 Yes- there will be jobs created during the construction phase of the development, which will extend over a number of years.
 The local centre and school will also create a limited number of jobs.

-The Council’s policy requires a minimum provision of 40% affordable homes.
+The Council’s policy requires provision of affordable homes.
 The mix of types and sizes will be decided on a phase by phase basis.

 At present there are no housebuilders linked to the development.
 The application has been submitted by Parker Strategic Land (PSL) who are land promotors rather than house builders.
 This is a fairly typical situation with regards large development sites.
 If Planning Permission is granted for the development, PSL will then engage with house builders who will submit their own schemes for individual parcels of the site.